Kilkenny Castle: Early history

-Kilkenny Castle has been an important site since Richard de Clare, 2nd Earl of Pembroke, commonly known as Strongbow constructed the first castle, probably a wooden structure, in the 12th century.
+Richard de Clare, 2nd Earl of Pembroke, commonly known as Strongbow constructed the first castle, probably a wooden structure, in the 12th century.
 The Anglo-Normans had established a castle in 1173, possibly on the site of an earlier residence of the Mac Giolla Phádraig kings of Osraighe.
 Kilkenny formed part of the lordship of Leinster, which was granted to Strongbow.
-Strongbow’s daughter and heiress, Isabel married William Marshall in 1189.
+Strongbow's daughter and heiress, Isabel married William Marshall in 1189.

 Marshall owned large estates in Ireland, England, Wales and France and managed them effectively.
 In 1192, he appointed Geoffrey FitzRobert as seneschal of Leinster and so began a major phase of development in Kilkenny, including the development of Kilkenny Castle.
 The first stone castle on the site, was completed in 1260.
 This was a square-shaped castle with towers at each corner; three of these original four towers survive to this day.

 The castle was owned by the seneschal of Kilkenny Sir Gilbert De Bohun who inherited the county of Kilkenny and castle from his mother in 1270, in 1300 he was outlawed by Edward I but was reinstated in 1303, he held the castle until his death in 1381.
 It was not granted to his heir Joan, but seized by the crown and sold to the Butler family in 1391.

 Butlers of Ormonde

-The Castle became the seat to a very powerful family, the Butlers of Ormonde.
 The Butler family (who changed their name from FitzWalter in 1185) arrived in Ireland with the Norman invasion.
 They originally settled in Gowran where James Butler, 3rd Earl of Ormond built Gowran Castle in 1385.
 The family had become wealthy and James bought Kilkenny Castle in 1391 and established himself as ruler of the area.
 The Butler dynasty then ruled the surrounding area for centuries.
 Many of the family, including James Butler, 3rd Earl of Ormond are buried in St. Mary's Collegiate Church Gowran.

 Among the many notable members of the Butler family was Lady Margaret Butler (c.
 1454 or 1465–1539) the Irish noblewoman, the daughter of Thomas Butler, 7th Earl of Ormond.
 Lady Margaret Butler was born in Kilkenny Castle.
 She married Sir William Boleyn and was the paternal grandmother of Anne Boleyn, second wife of King Henry VIII of England.